cosmicjs/cosmic-wordpress-importer/README.md

 # WordPress Importer

-Import your WordPress posts into Cosmic.
+Import your WordPress posts into Cosmic using and WordPress RSS feed.

 ## Install in Cosmic